kkkmin1005/kkkmin1005/README.md

 ## Hello, I'm Kangmin Moon! 🚀

-I am passionate about computer vision and deep learning optimization.
+a developer passionate about AI, computer vision, and deep learning optimization.

 ---